netlabs-foundation/luthier/doc/sphinx/intro.rst

 This endpoints are used inisde the logic definition, and they return a `Future <Futures>`_ object representing the asynchrounous computation they will perform.

-Sink endpoints, as their name imply, simple send something over the transport, obtaining no response.
+Sink endpoints, as their name imply, simply send something over the transport, obtaining no response.
 Typical sink endpoints may be log endpoints, or an endpoint to execute statements (non queries) to a database.
-They only method they provide is push.
+The only method they provide is push.
 Usage is like:

 .. code-block:: scala